| CLEANING AND RESTORATION OF AN R-390 RADIO This is just a start. I intend to expand this from time to time.

 Dry thoroughly.
 These units will all now look new (almost!)

 6. For the RF deck start by removing the slug racks and the RF coils.
-Remove

 and discard all the springs which will be rusty.
-The coils are held in by two
+The coils are held

 captive screws accessible through holes in the top of the cans.